 From the Inside Out

-Setting Biff aside, for now, let’s think about Marge.
+Setting Biff aside, for now, let’s think about Mable.
 We are fallen people, living in a fallen world, while surrounded by fallen people.
 Becoming born again does not make us perfect, and it does not insulate us from trouble.

 We should always be pursuing holiness regardless of whether the “Biff’s” in our world ever give the Lord equal time.
 Living in an imperfect world will not give us all our desires.
 Even marrying a Christian will not completely satisfy our deepest longings.